Ex-CEO of BARC Partho Dasgupta, arrested in TRP scam, hospitalised | Law-Order

-Partho Dasgupta, a former CEO ofTV ratings agency BARC who was arrested in the TelevisionRating Points (TRP) rigging case, has been admitted to the ICUof a hospital here after his sugar level shot up, officialssaid on Saturday.
+Partho Dasgupta, a former CEO ofTV rating agency BARC who was arrested in the TelevisionRating Points (TRP) rigging case, has been admitted to the ICU of a hospital here after his sugar level shot up, officials said on Saturday.

-Dasgupta, former CEO of Broadcast Audience ResearchCouncil (BARC) was arrested in the alleged TRP rigging scamby crime branch of the Mumbai Police on December 24 last year.
+Dasgupta, former CEO of Broadcast Audience ResearchCouncil (BARC) was arrested in the alleged TRP rigging scam by the crime branch of the Mumbai Police on December 24 last year.

-On Saturday, Pratyusha Dasgupta, Dasgupta's daugther,demanded that he be shifted to a reputed private hospital.
+On Saturday, Pratyusha Dasgupta, Dasgupta's daughter, demanded that he be shifted to a reputed private hospital.

-Her mother received a call around 3 am on Saturdayinforming that her father had been brought to the hospital inunconscious state around 1 pm on Friday, she said.
+Her mother received a call around 3 am on Saturdayinforming that her father had been brought to the hospital in the unconscious state around 1 pm on Friday, she said.

 For 14 hours nobody from the family was informed aboutDasgupta's condition because the authorities allegedly did not have their contact numbers, Pratyusha said.